 Through her creative enterprise, Offmuseum, art historian Desirée Vidal Juncal seeks to reconcile this hidden history by leading walking tours of the city that shed light on these issues.
 The itinerary, Antitour: Compostela Femme, tells of how women in this religious and devoted capital of the Camino were controlled for centuries under the interest of a dogma.

 This can be seen as Romanesque bas-reliefs above the doors of the cathedral depict—in an almost comically grotesque fashion—women as the original sin; the beginning of mankind’s problems.
-Just outside of the old town—sites including Casa de Galeras, Oblatos and Casa de Diaz Baliño—tell dark histories: here once stood a jail for women; a convent for dishonoured women; and, in the 16th and 17th centuries, a brothel managed by the city council.
+Just outside of the old town—sites including Casa de Galeras, Oblatos and Casa de Diaz Baliño—tell dark histories: here once stood a jail for women; a convent for dishonoured women; and, in the sixteenth and seventeenth centuries, a brothel managed by the city council.

 Vidal Juncal’s itinerary includes a visit to the university’s history of art faculty in the Old Town as a reminder that, although the university was founded in 1495, it wasn’t until 1913 that women could undertake study alongside men.
-Vidal Juncal reads excerpts of legal documents and essays to provide context—including a local 18th century law disallowing women from walking the streets alone.
+Vidal Juncal reads excerpts of legal documents and essays to provide context—including a local eighteenth century law disallowing women from walking the streets alone.